 Specifying a marketing budget is the need of every company, but choosing where to spend it brings lots of other factors into play.
 Only about 2 decades ago, marketing criteria were set for everyone.
-You bought air time on the radio, bought billboards or made an advertisement for TV to be played during intervals, with prime time ads costing more than others.
+You bought air time on the radio, bought billboards, or made an advertisement for TV to be played during intervals, with primetime ads costing more than others.

 The product marketing playing field is not level anymore.
 The scales have started to tilt in the favor of online marketing.
 People are no longer looking at billboards or paying attention to advertisements.
 So in reaction to that low demand, those companies have increased the price of advertising to keep it ROI positive.
-This is bad news for small and medium enterprises which have a limited budget and can not compete with big business for product placement.
+This is bad news for small and medium enterprises that have a limited budget and can not compete with big businesses for product placement.

 Fortunately for them, social media has come to the rescue.
 As the monopoly of conventional marketing started to wither, it revealed the drawbacks of traditional marketing.